zh1peng/ENIGMA_data_curation_codes/send_outreach_emails/README.md

 2) we just want to send email to someone, but not want to include a specific article.
 3) we want to send a follow-up message to someone

+Need to change sender's name in the wrap_html_txt!

 ```R
 #(1)
  txt2send=wrap_html_txt(msg_type='new_with_info',